opencv/opencv/modules/contrib/doc/facerec/tutorial/facerec_video_recognition.rst

 Prerequisites
 --------------

 You want to do face recognition, so you need some face images to learn a :ocv:class:`FaceRecognizer` on.
-I have decided to reuse the images from the gender classification example: :doc:`../facerec_gender_classification`.
+I have decided to reuse the images from the gender classification example: :doc:`facerec_gender_classification`.

 I have the following celebrities in my training data set: